Luau Beef Tenderloin Steaks

 - In a small bowl, combine the first nine ingredients.
 Pour 3/4 cup marinade into a large resealable plastic bag; add the steaks.
 Seal bag and turn to coat; refrigerate for several hours or overnight.
 Cover and refrigerate remaining marinade.

 - Drain and discard marinade.
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Grill steaks, covered, over medium heat or broil 4 in. from the heat for 6-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+On a lightly oiled grill rack, grill steaks, covered, over medium heat or broil 4 in. from the heat for 6-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
 Baste with reserved marinade during the last 2 minutes of cooking.
-Yield: 4 servings.

-Originally published as Luau Beef Tenderloin Steaks in Light & Tasty April/May 2005, p31
+Originally published as Luau Tenderloin in Light & Tasty April/May 2005